 The transformation matrices above, while assuming a particular order of scalar (QC) and vector (Q1, Q2, Q3) portions of the quaternion, are invariant as it is an expression to transform a vector between the two frames of the quaternion.
 If one were to attempt quaternion multiplication, then order of the quaternion vector is of prime importance.

 Another method of expressing 3-axis attitude is given in terms of roll, pitch, and yaw (R, P, Y) coordinates.
-However, the definition of roll, pitch, and yaw axes may vary from mission to mission and often even change within a mission (reference [16]).
+However, the definition of roll, pitch, and yaw axes may vary from mission to mission and often even change within a mission [19].
 In determining rotations or rotation rates about these axes, care must be taken to define the axes, which are often misunderstood.
 Using quaternions avoids the need to use R, P, Y attitude representation and its resulting complexity.

 Spin-stabilized spacecraft rotate about a known body-frame spin-axis.
 Their attitude is often represented as the orientation of the spin-axis with respect to an external reference frame and a phase angle of rotation about this axis.
 Generally the phase of rotation about the spin axis is neither determined nor needed.
 In this case the spacecraft attitude is sufficiently determined by only two parameters, and a quaternion is not unambiguously specified by the conventionally determined attitude.
 In this case the most common attitude representation is the right ascension and declination of the spin-axis in the reference frame.